GANDLA-ARAVIND/media-downloader/README.md

 there is a login option so that user can save his data
 ![login](screenshots/login.png)

-we can the settings in settings page
+we can see the settings in settings page
 ![settings](screenshots/settings.png)